SpectoLabs/hoverfly/docs/reference/flags_environment_variables.md

 Hoverfly can be configured using flags on startup, or using environment variables.

-## Admin UI Authentication
+## Authentication

+Hoverfly uses a combination of basic auth and JWT (JSON Web Tokens) to authenticate users.
+[Read more about authentication](#).

     -no-auth

-Disable authentication, currently it is enabled by default.
+Disable authentication.
+Currently it is enabled by default.
+If you disable authentication, you can use any username and password combination to authenticate.

+Authentication can also be disabled using the `HoverflyAuthDisabled` environment variable.
+For example: `HoverflyAuthDisabled=true`.

+Note: if Hoverfly is set to use in-memory persistence only (see `-db` flag below), AdminUI authentication will be disabled.

     -add